Skip to main content

 Peptide Protocols for Cardiac Optimization

 Modern approaches to restoring GH signaling often utilize growth hormone peptides.
 These are small protein chains that act as secretagogues, meaning they signal the pituitary gland to secrete its own growth hormone.
-This approach is considered more biomimetic because it results in a of GH, much like the body’s natural rhythm, rather than introducing a constant level of the hormone through daily injections.
+This approach is considered more biomimetic because it results in a pulsatile release of GH, much like the body’s natural rhythm, rather than introducing a constant level of the hormone through daily injections.
 The most common peptides used for this purpose include Sermorelin, CJC-1295, and Ipamorelin.

 • Sermorelin ∞ This is a growth hormone-releasing hormone (GHRH) analogue.
 It directly stimulates the GHRH receptors in the pituitary to produce and release growth hormone.
 Its action is clean and mimics the body’s natural primary signal for GH release.